imcnanie/gooddog/README.md

 # NixOS notes
 - I use NixOS, so it will get the dependencies for me, if you use another OS, install the deps yourself, you can find them in the #! at the top of the file. (pyserial, numpy rn).
 Then you probably want to run them with python instead of ./

+# Misc Notes
+- The LUTs for FL_0, RL_0, FR_0, FL_0 will actually work for any *_0 motor (same goes for the _1s _2s).
+But I noticed on my dog the packets are slightly different.
+See below.
+I suspect this is calibration, or something in the freedog SDK, but it warrants futher investigation
+  - RR_0: feee00ba0aff0000000000005fffff7fc aecff7f 0000e42702000000000087f39bd4
+  - FL_0: feee00ba0aff0000000000005fffff7fc 5070080 0000e427020000000000676b3672
+- The *_2 LUTs correspond to half the torque ~27k instead of ~40k.
+Again not sure if this is baked into freedog, but it probably has something to do with the lever arm on the pushrod
+- I sent values from -4 to +4 torque, I will soon be coming up with a scale setup to convert these into Nm.
+The freedog example goes from -5 to +5 but I really didn't want to break my robot (there were reports of people burning out mosfets on their robots).
+Also my dog is cut in half and has the motherboard precariously spilling out of its guts.
+Let me know if you need more torque, happy to help try it on your dog!

 # TODO
 - double the fidelity of the packets (send half as slow)
   - upload the freedog driver script
 - build lookup tables for all the motors
 - parse feedback from motors
 - realtime kernel?
+- make a # -> Nm table for the motor torques
 - pictures, better explanation on this readme

 # special thanks/previous work